gerhynes/python-notes/README.md

 #### Keyword Arguments

-Keyword arguments let you specify which argument corresponds to whcih parameter if you know that name of the parameters.
+Keyword arguments let you specify which argument corresponds to which parameter if you know that name of the parameters.
 Order doesn't matter.

 This makes functions more flexible and becomes important when passing a dictionary to a function.